 Most certified nurses say they were encouraged to apply for certification by a colleague.
-You can help promote certification to your colleagues!
-Here are some ways to encourage certification at your organization:
+Here are some ways you can promote certification among your colleagues:

-- Distribute the brochure, Certification Makes a Difference and the Certification Registration Manual to nurses who are not certified.
+- Distribute brochures such as Certification Makes a Difference and the Certification Registration Manual to nurses who are not certified.

 - Present a program about the benefits of certification at a chapter meeting or at your institution.